Honors Attorney Program

 Examples of Rotation Assignments

-- Drafting a Notice of Proposed Rulemaking or Final Rule to be published in the Federal Register
+- Engaging in cross-modal collaboration to draft a Notice Proposed Rulemaking or Final Rule to be published in the Federal Register.

-- Briefing Leadership on legal and policy issues associated with new and innovative technology
+- Briefing senior leadership on legal and policy issues associated with new and innovative technology.

 Testimonials